smartdev00/Solana-Copy-Trading/README.md

     - Fetches real-time token price data.
     - Helps determine when the TP threshold is reached.
   - **Helius RPC API**:
-    - Verifies token balances after trades.
+    - **Verifies token balances after trades** to ensure accurate tracking of held assets.

 - **Price Monitoring Mechanism:**
   - The bot **polls Jupiter Quote API** for updated token prices.
+  - **This applies to both Raydium and Jupiter tokens copy-traded by the bot**.
   - If the price **hits the TP threshold**, it **executes a sell order** via Solana JSON-RPC API.

 ---